acat22/anidencoder/README.md

 	$e = new ANIdEncoder($schema);

-or just pass the scheme into the static methods:
+or pass the scheme into the static methods:
 ------------------------------------------------

 	$uniqueKey = ANIdEncoder::enc($uniqueNumber, 5, $schema);